🇮🇪

 Lead with the supermarkets

-Tesco Ireland, SuperValu, Lidl and Aldi all stock own-brand and third-party vegan ranges — plant milks, vegan cheeses, ready meals, meat alternatives.
-EU allergen rules mean milk, eggs, and related derivatives are clearly emphasised on most prepacked supermarket products, usually in bold.
-Useful for self-catering anywhere in the country.
+Tesco Ireland, SuperValu, Lidl, and Aldi all stock own-brand and third-party vegan ranges including plant milks, vegan cheeses, ready meals, and meat alternatives.
+EU allergen rules mean milk, eggs, and related derivatives are clearly emphasised on prepacked supermarket labels.
 Dunnes Stores is solid for fresh produce and staples.
+Selection varies by branch and district: stock up at larger stores before travelling to smaller towns or rural areas.

 01